 - Board the board of directors of the FR or a sub-committee of that board established with delegated authority to consider cases;

-- Code the Codes of Fundraising Practice and the Rulebooks for Street Fundraising and Door Fundraising issued by the FR, as varied from time to time;
+- Code the Code of Fundraising Practice issued by the FR, as varied from time to time;

 - Complaint an expression of dissatisfaction, however made, about actions taken or a lack of action;

-- Fundraising Promise the promise adopted by the FR, and made by organisations registered with the FR to the public about the way in which they will fundraise (as varied from time to time);
+- Fundraising Promise the promise made by organisations registered with the FR to the public about the way in which they will fundraise (as varied from time to time);

 - FR Fundraising Regulator, company no.10016446;